Say and Play Family

 January 30, 2010 Stephanie Sigal M.A.
 CCC-SLP

-Children with articulation delay often have fine motor delay.
-At times, a consultation with an occupational therapist (OT) is necessary.
-Other times children may simply need to be exposed to the types of activities listed below to encourage development of the hand muscles.
+Children with articulation delays often have fine motor delays.
+Sometimes, a consultation with an occupational therapist (OT) is necessary.
+Other times, children may simply need to be exposed to the types of activities listed below to encourage the development of the hand muscles.

 Supervision is crucial for safety (many of these activities contain small parts) and to ensure that the fingers are used appropriately within each task.
-If the fingers are not used appropriately, your child is simply playing with the item and not developing their fingers / hand muscles.
+If the fingers are not used correctly, your child is simply playing with the item and not developing their fingers/hand muscles.

-Encourage the writing fingers (see picture above) to do the work during precise fine motor activities.
-While holding a marker or crayon, encourage a proper grip (see picture at right).
+Encourage the writing fingers to do the work during precise fine motor activities.
+While holding a marker or crayon, encourage a proper grip.

 Some of these activities are great in the car or airplane.